 See chroma subsampling.

 Refers to high-resolution digital displays and video formats with horizontal resolution of around 4000 pixels.
 4K projectors have been used in movie theaters for many years.
-At the end of 2012, the first flat-panel HDTVs with 4K screen resolution appeared.
+At the end of 2012, the first TVs with 4K screen resolution appeared.
 The pixel count for these TVs is 3840 x 2160, which is twice the horizontal and vertical resolution of 1080p (1920 x 1080 pixels).
 4K has four times the total pixels of 1080p and is capable of creating a much more detailed picture.
-As of this writing (12/12) there is no true 4K content available, although 4K TVs include video processing that upconverts lower-resolution sources to 4K.
+A limited amount of 4K content is available from streaming services like Netflix® and Amazon Instant Video, and 4K Ultra HD Blu-ray discs and players are scheduled to appear in late 2015 or early 2016.
+In the meantime, 4K TVs include powerful video processing that upconverts lower-resolution sources to near-4K quality.

 600Hz sub field drive